danst83/emby-sync/README.md

 ### 4) Telegram setup

-- Create a bot via Telegram: message `@BotFather`, send `/newbot`, and obtain the API token.
+1. Create a bot: message `@BotFather` on Telegram, send `/newbot`, and copy the API token.
-- Get your chat ID using PowerShell:
+2. Retrieve your chat ID with PowerShell:

 ```powershell
 $token = "YOUR_TOKEN"